seancorfield/usermanager-example/README.md

 * The tests can all be run via the `poly` tool.

 The next step is to break the application apart into components and rename namespaces to follow their new structure.

+> Note: my "Step 1" above is a combination of what the Polylith documentations refers to as steps 1 (create the empty workspace) and 2 (move the legacy app into a base) -- so "Step 2" above is Polylith's step 3, and "Step 3" onward is multiple iterations of Polylith's step 4.
+Nothing confusing about that, eh?

 Clojure beginners often ask for a "complete" example that they can look at to see how these common libraries fit together and for a long time I pointed them at the User Manager example in the Framework One for Clojure repo -- but since I EOL'd that framework and I'd already rewritten the example app to no longer use the framework, it's just confusing to point them there, so this is a self-contained repo containing just that web app example.